Loading...

 Current limitations

 • Same model for summarization: The model specified in your request is used for summarization.
-There is no option to use a different (e.g., cheaper) model for the summary.
+There is no option to use a different (for example, cheaper) model for the summary.

 Next steps